-The Optimization Results page is opened by default.
-It shows the result of the experiment with all the possible site combinations filtered per Profit (NetOpt) statistics column.
+The Result Options table is opened by default over the map.
+It shows the result of the experiment with all the possible site combinations sorted by the Profit (NetOpt) statistics column.
 The top record of the table is the best one.
 So, we can see, that the most profitable location for DC among the considered ones is Orleans.

-The productive capacity of the factory is not enough to fulfill the demand of the customers in all periods without having initial stock of finished goods.
-The demand has been exceeding the max throughput of the factory for 4 months.
+The productive capacity of the factory is insufficient without the initial stock of finished goods to satisfy the demand of the customers within all the periods.
+The demand has been exceeding the max throughput of the factory during 4 months.

 So, to satisfy the demand, the optimizer suggested for the factory to work at full capacity from Month 01 to Month 09 to accumulate an additional amount of cheese at the start of the year.

 These additional products are stored in DC Orleans and are accumulated until Month 05.
 After that, the number of the stored products is gradually decreasing to support the lack of the produced products in these months.

 That is how master planning can be conducted in ALX.